joelbreton2/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/host1.md

    isis authentication key 0 <removed>
 !
 interface Port-Channel5
-   !! testing multi line comments with |-
-   !! applied to port-channel 5
-   description DC1_L2LEAF1_Po1
+   !! this is my interface do not touch
-   bgp session tracker ST2
-   switchport trunk allowed vlan 110,201
+   !! it connects to the super firewall description DC1_L2LEAF1_Po1 bgp session tracker ST2 switchport trunk allowed vlan 110,201